 supporting each other

 “It’s been great being a part of the businesses on The Old High Street.
-I feel I’m a part of the town, and I love creating for people.
-The coronavirus situation is hard, but I’ve had a great response to the delivery option.
-Cakes are a luxury item, and parties are the first thing to be cancelled when times get tough.
-But, share a little love around and we’ll be baking a massive celebratory cake, hopefully soon.”
+I feel I’m a part of the town, and I love creating cakes for people.
+Eat cake, be happy, and love each other!”